iterative/dvc.org/content/docs/user-guide/what-is-dvc.md

 ## DVC does not replace Git!

-DVC file such as `dvc.yaml` and `.dvc` files serve as placeholders to track large data files and directories for versioning (among other [purposes](/doc/user-guide/project-structure)).
+DVC files such as `dvc.yaml` and `.dvc` files serve as placeholders to track large data files and directories for versioning (among other [purposes](/doc/user-guide/project-structure)).
 These metafiles change along with your data, and you can use Git to place them under